Sports Management

 American Public University's sports management bachelor program is designed to provide next-level knowledge in order to build managerial skills related to sports organizations and sporting events.

-The sport management degree program at the American Public University System has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Fort Collins, Colorado, USA.
-The sport management program in the following degrees is accredited by COSMA:
+The sport management and esport degree programs at the American Public University System have received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Fort Collins, Colorado, USA.
+The sport management program in the following degrees are accredited by COSMA:

 What You Will Do